claudiacazacu/BrainTumorMRIsegmentation/README.md

 ## Technologies Used

-- Python
+- **Python** — core programming language used throughout the project
-- PyTorch
+- **PyTorch** — deep learning framework used to build and train the segmentation model
-- U-Net
+- **U-Net** — convolutional neural network architecture used for the segmentation task
-- Streamlit
+- **Streamlit** — used to build the web interface for uploading images and viewing predictions
-- NumPy
+- **NumPy** — numerical operations and array handling
-- Pillow
+- **Pillow** — image loading and processing
-- Matplotlib
+- **Matplotlib** — plotting training curves and result figures
-- tqdm
+- **tqdm** — progress bars during training and evaluation

 ## Dataset